Home > Buyers Guides

 The material

 What is the walk-in tub that you are checking made of?
 Is it acrylic or is it fiberglass?
 Which one is stronger?
 Well, comparing both of them, acrylic and fiberglass, we´ve noticed that fiberglass is stronger.
-Maybe that´s why most of the walk-in tubs produced nowadays are made of fiberglass.
+Maybe that´s why most walk-in tubs produced nowadays are made of fiberglass.

 Warranty